-The project is deploying the SNaP!
+The project has deployed the SNaP!
 (Scenarios, Narratives, and Patterns) methodology implemented in the form of Participatory Patterns Workshops (PPW).
-This will be extended to a hybrid format, where the face-to-face workshops which will be echoed by open online activities.
+This was extended to a hybrid format, where the face-to-face workshops were be echoed by open online activities.

-The expected outputs include a set of design patterns and a prospective pattern language to support the continued development of MOOCs in relation to the particular design challenges this form of ODL presents.
-The proposal also intends to experiment with the SNaP!/PPW design itself by extending the workshops to include a parallel set of massively open online workshop activities to support extended participation from global experts and practitioners.
+The outputs have included a set of design patterns (21 in total) and a prospective pattern language to support the continued development of MOOCs in relation to the particular design challenges this form of ODL presents.
+The proposal also experimented with the SNaP!/PPW design itself by extending the workshops to include a parallel set of massively open online workshop activities to support extended participation from global experts and practitioners.